-Note: This table provides details for waste management facilities which had a throughput of 75,000 tonnes or above in 2022.
-CD&E refers to Construction, Demolition and Excavation waste (3) Figures have been rounded to the nearest 1000.
+Note: This table provides details for waste management facilities which had a throughput of 75,000 tonnes or above in 2023.
+(3) Figures have been rounded to the nearest 1000.

-Source: Environment Agency 2019 Waste Interrogator
+Source: Environment Agency 2023 Waste Interrogator

-The table above provides a summary of 'Major' waste management facilities operating within the North Yorkshire Plan area in 2019.
+The table above provides a summary of 'Major' waste management facilities operating within the North Yorkshire Plan area in 2023.
 The majority of the facilities detailed are landfill sites, which reflects the fact that this is still an important method of waste management within the Plan area.